Fudan-iGEM/2024-wiki/src/human-practices.md

 <br>

-After our discussion with Professor Zhu, we also visit prof Feng from the Department of Chemistry at our University on August 2.
+After our discussion with Professor Zhu, we also visit [Prof. Feng](https://faculty.fudan.edu.cn/fengwei1/zh_CN/index.htm) from the Department of Chemistry at our University on August 2.

 ### 5.2 Discuss with Professor Wei Feng